Analysis of multi-pass pumped thin-disk laser performance with measured disk deformation: Materials and methods

-The intra-cavity signal photon flux $(\Phi_l)$ can be derived with an effective small signal gain $g_\mathrm{eff} = {g_0}/{(1+I_l/I^{(l)}_\mathrm{sat})}$ and then used to derive the gain factor $G_D$.
-Our approach applies pump-dependent and signal-dependent saturation as orthogonal mechanisms that do not interact at leading order.
+The intra-cavity signal photon flux $(\Phi_\mathrm{l})$ can be derived with an effective small signal gain $g_\mathrm{eff} = {g_0}/{(1+I_\mathrm{l}/I^\mathrm{(l)}_\mathrm{sat})}$ and then used to derive the single-pass gain $G_D$.
+In the numerical implementation, pump-side absorption initialization and signal-side gain saturation are treated in a split, quasi-static separated manner that do not interact at leading order.
 The population inversion $\beta$, derived in the non-lasing limit, captures pump saturation, while the effective gain $g_{\mathrm{eff}}$ accounts for signal saturation without double counting, since these operate on distinct physical processes and rate-equation terms.
-This decomposition eliminates the need for iterative absorption equilibration and enables rapid convergence to self-consistent cavity photon flux and spatially-resolved gain.
+This decomposition helps identify the spatial region where net gain supports lasing lasing occurs and eliminates the need for iterative absorption equilibration and enables rapid convergence to signal photon flux and spatially-resolved gain.

 This quasi-static treatment is essential for efficient 2D spatial modeling.
-A full iterative solution of coupled population-field dynamics at each spatial point would impose prohibitive computational cost while delivering only marginal refinement in macroscopic output prediction.
+The first reason is due to spatial inhomogeneities in the region where the pump beam and stimulated emission interact.
+Second, a full iterative solution of coupled population-field dynamics at each spatial point would impose prohibitive computational cost while delivering only marginal refinement in macroscopic output prediction.
 Instead, we compute the pump-induced steady-state inversion profile once from the input pump distribution, then iterate the signal field to convergence.
 The resulting intra-cavity photon flux and spatial gain map thus captures the essential physics of mode-dependent inversion inhomogeneity in regions of single-mode dominance, while achieving rapid convergence.
-Validation from low to high-power regimes confirms that this efficient approach provides accurate prediction of lasing performance without compromising physical fidelity.
+Validation from low to high-power regimes confirms that this efficient approach provides accurate prediction of lasing performance while retaining the dominant physics needed to reproduce the measured output characteristics.